CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 ## Connection: personal and inter-package relationships

-{% include figure.html image="images/package-connections.png" caption="Image showing a package being inspected by a magnifying glass."  %}
+{% include figure.html image="images/package-connections.png" caption="How does your package connect with other work and people?"  %}

 Understandability and trust set the stage for your project's __connection__ to other people and projects.
 What can we do to facilitate connection with our project?
 Use the following techniques to help enhance your project's connection to others and their work.

 ### Acknowledging authors and referenced work with CITATION.cff

-{% include figure.html image="images/citation-cff-icon.png" caption="CITATION.cff file format icon."  %}
+{% include figure.html image="images/citation-cff-icon.png" %}

 Add a __`CITATION.cff`__ file to your project root in order to describe project relationships and acknowledgements in a standardized way.
 The [CFF format](https://citation-file-format.github.io/) is also [GitHub compatible](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files), making it easier to cite your project.